-BE5 - Building Design and Siting It is not considered that the proposed development would undermine or prejudice the satisfactory regeneration of the adjacent land (Earl Marshal Site) for housing or be harmful to residential amenity of the residential development's future residents once this land comes forward for redevelopment.
-A condition restricting the use of the site for a period of 3 years should be attached.
+Full planning permission is being sought to use the site as a car wash (sui generis) and erect a metal 'hanger type' building for the storage of tyres.
+It is considered that the proposed development would not undermine or harm the future regeneration of the adjacent land for housing and the subsequent residential amenity of new residents once this land comes forward for redevelopment.
+A condition restricting the use of the site for a temporary period of 3 years should be attached.

 The proposal is also considered to be acceptable from both a design and highway perspective.
 The building is considered to be of acceptable design quality and would not unduly harm the character and appearance of the surrounding area.
 The site has adequate on site parking provision and has safe access onto the highway.
 Conditions have been attached that would prevent surface water spilling onto the public highway and no gates to open out onto Skinnerthorpe Road that would affect pedestrian safety.

 The site is considered to be satisfactorily distanced from existing neighbouring properties to avoid any significant harm to their residential amenity in terms of noise disturbance.
-This explanation is only intended as a summary of the reasons for grant of planning permission.
-For further detail on the decision please see the application report at www.sheffield.gov.uk/planningonline or by calling the planning officer, contact details are at the top of this notice.